 Weeknights are always super busy in our home, but we still want to eat something that’s both nutritious and delicious, like this one pan salmon and orzo with spinach and tomatoes.
 Since the entire meal is cooked in one pan, it’s not only easier but minimizes clean-up time, which is a win for busy nights!

-Orzo is especially great in one-pot meals like my orzo with shrimp and feta and mediterranean chicken and orzo because it cooks in the cooking liquid and absorbs all the flavor of the ingredients surrounding it.
+Orzo is especially great in one-pot meals like my Italian meatballs and orzo, orzo with shrimp and feta, and mediterranean chicken and orzo because it cooks in the cooking liquid and absorbs all the flavor of the ingredients surrounding it.

 In addition to the orzo, I include baby spinach, cherry tomatoes, and lemon, but you could certainly change it up and add olives, capers, feta, anchovies, or anything else you’d like to toss in.